tech-advantage/edc-httpd/README.md

 The query `/httpd/api/search?query=http*` returns help documentations which contain the words which start with `http`.

+The quer  `http://localhost:8088/httpd/api/search?query=read&lang=en&strict=true&limit=20` returns all results for the exact search read in the language "en"
 ## How can I reindex the content?

 Use the web service : `/httpd/api/reindex`.